- 4 minute read

 1. Blonde hair because of vitamin D deficiency

 The first is explained by pigmentation.
 When you are in the sun a lot you get a tan to protect yourself from burning.
 Besides getting a tan, being in the sun makes your body trigger the production of vitamin D. However, in the North of Europe there is less sun.
-The lighter the skin, the easier the body is triggered by the sun to produce vitamin D. But less pigment in the body for the skin means less pigment for the hair, explaining blonde hair.
+The lighter the skin, the easier the body is triggered by the sun to produce vitamin D. But less pigment in the body for the skin means less pigment for the hair too, explaining blonde hair.

 There is other sources of vitamin D (fish for example) explaining other people in the world with less sun to still have darker skin and/or hair.

 By genetic mutation 11,000 years ago because of pigmentation, genes were then transferred to generations to come.
-By people moving around and mixing it became something seen in other places then North Europe alone.
+By people moving around and mixing it became something seen in other places than North Europe alone.

 2. Blonde hair because of sexual selection

-This has been a more popular story and is based on the premises that blonde haired women with blue eyes are more popular.
+This has been a more popular theory and is based on the premises that blonde haired women with blue eyes are more popular.
 Because they are rare, they stand out and are for that matter more interesting for potential mates.
 The Canadian anthropologist Peter Frost based this on the fact that blondes were to be found in a specific area.

-Though sometimes it seems that blondes indeed are found to be more attractive by some people then the darker haired (majority) of the people, it seems far fetched to be true for me personally.
+Though sometimes it seems that blondes indeed are found to be more attractive by some people than the darker haired (majority) of the people, it seems far fetched to be true for me personally.

 Types of blonde hair color

 We jumped right into the science behind blonde hair, but there are different types of blonde hair to be distinguished.
-German professor of anthropology and medicine Eugene Fischer and doctor and anthropologist Karl Saller together came up with the Fischer-Saller scale.
+German professor of anthropology and medicine Eugene Fischer and doctor / anthropologist Karl Saller together came up with the Fischer-Saller scale.
 They rated all existing hair colors from A to Y. From these letters, the letters A to O are all types of blonde, letters P to Y are brown and black.
 Red colored hair is in a complete different category, Roman numbers I to VI, where also red blonde is categorized.

 This shows how many types of blonde hair there are.
 From almost white to light blonde, platinum blonde, gold blonde, ash blonde, dirty blonde to sandy blonde and bleached blonde.
 On the picture you see the full scale of colors.